sgmoh/s.s/UPTIME_SETUP_GUIDE.md

 ## Conclusion

-With UptimeRobot properly configured, your Discord Love Bot will remain online continuously, ensuring all scheduled messages, commands, and interactions work reliably, even on free hosting platforms!
+With UptimeRobot properly configured, your Sage and Salman bot will remain online continuously, ensuring all scheduled messages, commands, and interactions work reliably, even on free hosting platforms!